MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/email-delivery/email-messages-incorrectly-quarantined.md

 2. Send an inbound test message to an Exchange Online mailbox by routing the message through the on-premises server first.
 Locate the following X-header lines in the message headers.
 This helps indicate that the message was scanned two times in transport.

    - `X-Forefront-Antispam-Report-Untrusted`: This is the first pass.
-It occurs when the message is first received in Office 365.
+It occurs when the message is first received in Microsoft 365.
 The connecting IP address (CIP) on that line will be an Internet IP address.
    - `X-Forefront-Antispam-Report`: This is the second pass.
-It occurs when the message is returned by the on-premises server and is received for the second time in Office 365.
+It occurs when the message is returned by the on-premises server and is received for the second time in Microsoft 365.
 The connecting IP address will be your organization's on-premises server IP address.

    > [!NOTE]
    > If there's only one X-Forefront header, this resolution does not apply to your organization's configuration.